Nth-iteration-labs/contextual/README.md

 Overview
 --------

-Contextual is an R package that facilitates the simulation and analysis of Contextual Multi-Armed Bandit (CMAB) problems.
+Contextual is an R package to facilitate the simulation and analysis of Contextual Multi-Armed Bandit (CMAB) policies and algorithms.

 Documentation
 -------------